olmeca/grammarian/README.md

 # grammarian
-A wrapper for Nim's PEG library, that simplifies handling of complex PEG's.
+A wrapper for Nim's PEG library, that supports extensions to Nim's PEG DSL, that simplify handling of complex PEG's.
 ### Rationale
 As an avid user of the PEG library I have attempted matching / parsing ever more complex textual structures.
 I have learned that Nim's PEG can handle the complexity without ever breaking a sweat.
 Yet I noted that some